© Crown copyright 2021

 A child must live with their service parent to be eligible for SPP.
 A child, where the service parent is the main carer and even if they are not the biological parent, is also eligible.

 As long as the service person has parental responsibility within the terms of the Children Act 1989 for a child(ren), and satisfies all of the conditions of the PStat 2 category, schools will be able to claim SPP for the child.

-If an MPGS or reservist parent previously served as a member of the regular services, and their children were recorded as service children on a January census since 2015 (whilst serving) eligibility would automatically continue.
+If an MPGS or reservist parent previously served as a member of the regular services, and their children were recorded as service children on a school census since 2016 (whilst serving) eligibility would automatically continue.
 The school will continue to receive SPP under DfE’s ‘ever 6 measure’ for up to 6 years or until the end of year 11, whichever comes first.

 Royal Fleet Auxiliary (RFA)

-Children with parents in the RFA do not qualify for SPP.
+Children with parents in the Royal Fleet Auxiliary (RFA) do not qualify for SPP.
 The RFA is a civilian manned organisation.